 First moment: rejection on submission

 This rejection happens within seconds, before the Ministry has even looked at the guest’s data.
 SES returns a numeric error code immediately on submission.
-If you see one of these, the entire submission was rejected — no guest was registered.
+If you see one of these, the entire submission was rejected and no guest was registered.

 | Code | What SES says | Common cause | Fix |